netlas-io/netlas-cookbook/README.md

-## Using Netlas as an alternative to the WayBack Machine
+### Using Netlas as an Alternative to the WayBack Machine

 Archive.org has been used by OSINT specialists to search old versions of websites and social media profiles pages to find now deleted contact and other information.